 - People moving for work made up the largest category of immigrants in 2014, while asylum was the smallest.

-- Asylum applicants constituted 4% of migration to the UK in 2014.
-This is similar to 2007 levels.
+- Asylum applicants constituted 5% of migration to the UK in 2015.

 - Administrative data sources and ONS estimates mostly agree on the share of migrants in each category, though administrative sources give higher raw figures than ONS estimates.